LiquiNaut/LiquiNaut/README.md

 - 👋 Hi, I’m @LiquiNaut a student at FEI STUBA
 - 👀 I’m interested a little bit in everything
-- 🌱 I’m currently learning Ruby on Rails
+- 🌱 I’m currently learning ASP.net 7 with C#
 - 📫 You can reach me throu email: gasparovicboris97@gmail.com or Instagram: https://www.instagram.com/boris_gasparovic/

 <!---